glytching/tranquil/readme.md

 The library is currently `v1.0.0-SNAPSHOT`, before the `1.0.0` release is published the following will be added:

 * Documentation:
-   * The QL syntax including usages of
+   * The QL syntax including usages of:
       * All operators: `=`, `!=`, `>`, `<`, `>=`, `<=`, `in`, `not in`, `like`, `not like`, `is null`, `is not null`
       * All conjunctions: `AND`, `OR`
       * String literals including concatenation